openforcefield/openff-evaluator/docs/properties/commonworkflows.rst

     5) while the uncertainty in the average observable is greater than the requested tolerance (if specified):

-        5a) a longer NPT production simulation is run for 1000000 steps using a timestep of 2 fs and using the OpenMM simulation engine (|openmm_simulation|).
+        5a) a longer NPT production simulation is run for 1000000 steps with a timestep of 2 fs and using the OpenMM simulation protocol (|openmm_simulation|) with its default Langevin integrator and Monte Carlo barostat.

-        5b) the correlated samples are removed from the simulation outputs and the average value of the observable of interest are computed by bootstrapping with replacement for 250 iterations (|extract_average_statistic|).
+        5b) the correlated samples are removed from the simulation outputs and the average value of the observable of interest and its uncertainty are computed by bootstrapping with replacement for 250 iterations (|extract_average_statistic|).
 See :cite:`2016:chodera` for details of the decorrelation procedure.

-        5c) 5a) and 5b) are repeated until the uncertainty condition is met.
+        5c) steps 5a) and 5b) are repeated until the uncertainty condition (if applicable) is met.

 The decorrelated simulation outputs are then made available ready to be cached by a :doc:`storage backend <../storage/storagebackend>` (|extract_uncorrelated_statistics_data|, |extract_uncorrelated_trajectory_data|).